jtoncelli/Coin-Game/README.md

 # Coin-Game
-An interactive game to play against the computer from one of my first programming classes.
+An interactive game against the computer from one of my first programming classes.

 -----------------------
-### Rules
+## Rules

 I'm not sure what the game is called, but it is an interesting programming challenge.
 The game in real life consists of 23 coins on a table and two players, and the winner is whoever does not pick up the last coin.
 During a move, a player can either pick up one or two coins.
 The number of coins used can be changed to however many you want, and the rules and strategy apply the same.
 Using the correct strategy can ensure victory.